obmarg/ex_unit_fixtures/README.md

 A library for defining test fixtures for ExUnit tests.
 Inspired by py.test fixtures.

-It's pretty normal for tests to share various bits of setup code.
-Whether it's to add some models to a database, setup a connection to an external service or something else entirely.
+#### What are Fixtures?

+Fixtures in ExUnitFixtures are just functions that will be run before a test.
+They can be used to setup the tests environment somehow, or provide the test with some data that it requires.

 ExUnit provides the `setup` and `setup_all` functions that can be used for this.
-These work for the simplest cases, but have a couple of drawbacks:
+These work well for simpler cases, but have a couple of drawbacks:

 - The setup code will run for all tests, even if the test does not need it.
 - Sharing setup code between modules requires extracting it out into a function.